-- 2. Guidelines for making tentative identification: - Relative intensities of major ions in the reference spectrum (ions greater than 10% of the most abundant ion) should be present in the sample spectrum. - The relative intensities of the major ions should agree within $\pm 20\%$ between the standard and sample spectra.
-For example, if an ion has an abundance of 50% in the standard spectra, the corresponding sample ion abundance must be between 30 and 70%.
+- 2. Guidelines for making tentative identification: - Relative intensities of major ions in the reference spectrum (ions greater than 10% of the most abundant ion) should be present in the sample spectrum. - The relative intensities of the major ions should agree within ± 20% between the standard and sample spectra.
+For example, if an ion has an abundance of 50% in the standard spectra, the corresponding sample ion abundance must be between 30 and 70%. - Molecular ions present in reference spectrum should be present in sample spectrum. - Ions present in the sample spectrum but not in the reference spectrum should be reviewed for possible background contamination or presence of chelating compounds. - Ions present in the reference spectrum but not in the sample spectrum should be reviewed for possible subtraction from the sample spectrum because of background contamination or co-eluting compounds.